lwilletts/mpvc/README.md

 - [Gentoo](#gentoo-mpvc)
 - [Nix](#nix-mpvc)

+Installing is just a matter of fetching the scripts either via Git/Curl/etc., scripts can be used directly from the repo, the `mpvc-installer` bit is just there for easiness, to fetch & link them into your `BINDIR=~/bin/` by default,

 ### Manual

 The easiest install method is just to run the [mpvc-installer](../../blob/master/extras/mpvc-installer) to install under `$HOME/bin`